24 Data Scientist CV Examples for 2026

 The senior-level CVs focus on projects in the context of experience within companies.
 Space is valuable on a one-page CV, so you’ll want to focus on the bullet points that most clearly demonstrate how you’re a great fit for the job.
 Companies want to hire data scientists who have demonstrated success at other companies.

-Entry-level data science projects for CV
+How to include entry-level data science projects for resume

 Junior data scientists should include projects on their CVs.
-Try starting with a resume outline, where you can jot down anything and everything about your projects; then, you can refine the best of it into your final CV.
+Try starting with a CV outline, where you can jot down anything and everything about your projects; then, you can refine the best of it into your final CV.
 Can you share the Github link?
 Do you have a link to a write-up you did about your project?

 Sample Data Science Projects